QUALITY DECLARATION - SUMMARY

-The MPHS is collected annually with enumeration undertaken over the financial year period from July to June.
+The MPHS is collected annually with enumeration undertaken over the financial year period from July 2013 to June 2014.
 The Patient Experience topic is collected via the MPHS each year, and started in 2009.
-Generally, data are released approximately 5 months after the end of MPHS enumeration.
+Generally, data are released approximately five months after the end of MPHS enumeration.
 Enumeration of the HSS was undertaken from September to December 2013.

 Two types of error are possible in an estimate based on a sample survey: non-sampling error and sampling error.
 Non-sampling error arises from inaccuracies in collecting, recording and processing the data.
 Every effort is made to minimise reporting error by the careful design of questionnaires, intensive training and supervision of interviewers, and efficient data processing procedures.
 Non-sampling error also arises because information cannot be obtained from all persons selected in the survey.

 Sampling error occurs because a sample, rather than the entire population, is surveyed.
 One measure of the likely difference resulting from not including all dwellings in the survey is given by the standard error (SE).
 There are about two chances in three that a sample estimate will differ by less than one SE from the figure that would have been obtained if all dwellings had been included in the survey, and about 19 chances in 20 that the difference will be less than two SEs.
 Measures of the relative standard errors (RSE) of the estimates for this survey are included with this release.